Pain Relief & Life Aids

 Pain

-• Hands – OMW, this brings so much relief to my hands especially during cold winter months.
+• Hands – OMW, this hand wax unit brings so much relief to my hands especially during cold winter months.
 Plus it leaves my hands looking beautiful! ????

 • TENS Unit – having a TENS unit has made such a difference for me.
 It gives immediate relief and I can use it at home, work, or while out.
 There are so many different kinds.
 The one I have I bought on indiegogo so it’s not available on the market yet, but here’s one a fellow DISHie said they liked.